 Rose Facial Soap Recipe + Instructions

-I share a lot of natural soap recipes but they’re usually made with the cold-process method.
-It’s fairly involved and includes an aspect that beginners shy away from: handling lye.
-That’s why I’m so excited to share with you this rose facial soap recipe from Jan Berry’s new book, Easy Homemade Melt and Pour Soaps.
-It’s a modern guide to making beautiful soaps using natural ingredients including soap bases, herbs, and essential oils.
-I’m pretty sure it will become a valued asset in your soap making library, even if you’re a die-hard cold process soap maker.
+I share many natural soap recipes, but they’re usually made using the cold-process method.
+It’s fairly involved and includes an aspect that beginners shy away from – handling lye.
+That’s why I’m excited to share this rose facial soap recipe from Jan Berry’s new book, Easy Homemade Melt and Pour Soaps.
+It’s a modern guide to making beautiful soaps using natural ingredients, including soap bases, herbs, and essential oils.
+It will become a valued asset in your soap-making library, even if you’re a die-hard cold-process soap maker.

-Melt-and-pour soap is a pre-made soap base that you can add all kinds of extra ingredients to.
-I like to use it for fun and simple projects because it’s so easy to work with and the soaps are ready within hours.
-I also recommend it to folks who plan on making soap with littles or who would like to use or gift their soap asap.
-Further below you’ll see the recipe for rose facial soap and notice that you can choose from a couple of different bases too.
+Melt-and-pour soap is a pre-made soap base to which you can add fragrance, color, and other ingredients.
+I like to use it for fun and simple projects because it’s so easy to work with, and the soaps are ready within hours.
+This rose facial soap recipe is quick and easy to make, too, and safe enough that you could even make it with your kids.

 Rose Facial Soap Recipe